 Contrary to popular belief, there is some government support for people in receiving health care.
 Some treatments must be paid for but there are many excellent health plans for families which certainly won’t break the bank and if you earn under a certain amount, you qualify for a lot of assistance.

-But having said that, private medical insurance such as that found here, is very cost effective which gives you access to some of the best health care in the world.
+But having said that, private medical insurance is very cost-effective and gives you access to some of the best health care in the world.

 As mentioned previously, it’s very easy to get a doctor’s appointment too!

 You won’t believe how much space there is here.
 If you’re used to the crowded streets of a UK town or city, you’re in for a treat in Australia.

 The streets are wide and open, and the houses are built with generous footprints which means that you have far more space in your home and beaches…beaches are the best!
 You can walk alone for miles on some beaches before you’ll see another soul.
 It’s a revelation once you experience it.